Cracked foreskin presents with mild burning, itching, swelling and red patches, and with tight foreskin (phimosis).

-Cracks or fissures on the foreskin may be due to Inflammatory conditions of the foreskin (called posthitis) or head of the penis (balanitis) or both (balanoposthitis).
+Cracks or fissures on the foreskin may be due to Innfection of the foreskin (called posthitis) or head of the penis (balanitis) or both (balanoposthitis).
 These cracks could be painful and associated with fungal or bacterial infection, scarring conditions called lichen sclerosus (BXO), and tight foreskin (phimosis and Paraphimosis).

-Fungal infections are usually responsible, most commonly involving the yeast called Candida albicans, which is associated with a bacterial infection.
-Foreskin yeast infection is generally called “candidiasis” or “thrush” and is not common in healthy individuals but in cancer, immunocompromised, and diabetic individuals.
+Fungal infections are usually responsible, most commonly involving the yeast called candida albicans, which is associated with a bacterial infection.
+Foreskin yeast infection is generally called “candidiasis” or “thrush” and is not common in healthy individuals but it is common in cancer, immunocompromised, and diabetic people.

-Bacterial infections, especially Streptococcus organisms, are the second most common cause of balanitis.
+Bacterial infections, especially streptococcus organisms, are the second most common cause of foreskin infection.
 The sexual health clinic needs to exclude sexually transmitted infections (STIs).
 The most common STIs are Chlamydia trachomatis, genital mycoplasmas, and Neisseria gonorrhoeae.
 These can produce cracks and red foreskin.

 Poor hygiene due to a tight foreskin can cause cracks on the foreskin and irritant balanitis.